 For the last few weeks, we’ve been eating like popes—quite literally, because I’ve been testing recipes in The Vatican Christmas Cookbook.
 Food has always been a part of my favourite holiday memories, from stuffed French toast made by my Mom for Christmas breakfast to the turkey itself, cooked to perfection under the watchful eye of my uncle.
-I was super excited to add this book to my collection of Christmas cookbooks, but from the recipes to the artwork, this cookbook goes way beyond any other I have.
+I was super excited to add this Catholic cookbook to my collection of Christmas cookbooks, but from the recipes to the artwork, this cookbook goes way beyond any other I have.

 I received this book for review courtesy of the publisher; all opinions expressed are my own.
 This post contains affiliate links; as an Amazon associate, I earn from qualifying purchases.

 In so many ways, the world is different than it was only a few short months ago, but there are some fundamentals that remain unchanged.
 One of them is food.
 Food is essential.
 Food is the sustenance of life. ~ David Geisser, Swiss Guard Emeritus, Vatican Christmas Cookbook

 The Vatican Christmas Cookbook includes more than 100 new and unique recipes from the Vatican and all over the world, presented by acclaimed chef and former Swiss Guard David Geisser.
 More than just a cookbook, The Vatican Christmas Cookbook includes stunning behind-the-scenes photos and historical memories about Christmases past.
 From one Swiss Guard’s memories of his first Christmas guarding Pope St. John Paul II to stories of Christmas celebrations under other popes, this book draws us into the liturgical celebrations of this magical season.

 The Vatican Christmas Cookbook is divided into seven sections:

 - Christmas Desserts and Cookies

 - Christmas Around the World